-The PSEG Long Island workforce includes both former National Grid electric-serving employees under the expired Management Services Agreement (MSA) (referred to as transitioned employees) and PSEG Long Island employees hired since the beginning of the OSA on January 1, 2014.
+The PSEG Long Island workforce includes both the Authority's former service provider electric-serving employees under the expired Management Services Agreement (MSA) with National Grid (referred to as transitioned employees) and PSEG Long Island employees hired since the beginning of the OSA on January 1, 2014.
 PSEG Long Island recognizes the assets and liabilities associated with the retirement benefit plans; however, they also recognize a receivable from the Authority for the unfunded portion of any liabilities resulting from the Authority's contractual obligation to fund these employee costs.